Amazon Marketplace

 SA (Sales Agreement) is a contract between sellers and Amazon or distributors that defines sales terms, pricing, and delivery obligations.
 A clear SA protects both parties from misunderstandings and disputes.
 Sales Agreements with major customers or Amazon Direct should be reviewed by legal counsel.
 Professional sellers use standardized SA templates with clear payment terms and delivery conditions.

-Open term pageSAS
+Open glossary pageSAS

 Strategic Account Services

-Open term pageSBSAS
+Open glossary pageSBSAS

 Standards for Brands Selling in Amazon Store

-Open term pageSC
+Open glossary pageSC

 Seller Central

-Open term pageSCAC
+Open glossary pageSCAC

 Standard Carrier Alpha Code